LibbyH52/Cereal-Data-Dashboard/README.md

 I tried to make sure that the containers were as responsive as possible without sacrificing chart quality.
 For this reason, my dashboard is best viewed on tablet, laptop or desktop computers.
-I checked that the charts filtered correctly, the select menu worked as it should and that the navigation links were functional.
+I checked that the charts filtered correctly, the select menu worked as it should and that the navigation and font awesome links were functional, and that links in the footer opened in a new tab.
+I also tested the reset button to make sure it return all charts to an unfiltered state.

-I examined my dashboard in both Firefox and Chrome on the following devices:
+I examined the functionality of my dashboard on the following devices:
+* Galaxy S9/ S9+
+* Galaxy Note 9
+* iPhone 6, 7, 8
+* iPhone 6, 7, 8 plus

-iPad
+* iPad
-iPad Mini
+* iPad Mini
-iPad pro
+* iPad pro 10.5
-Kindle Fire HDX
+* Kindle Fire HDX
-Laptop with HiDPI screen
+* Laptop with HiDPI screen
-Laptop with MDPI screen
+* Laptop with MDPI screen
-Laptop with touch
+* Laptop with touch
+* 720p HD Television
-1080p Full HD Television
+* 1080p Full HD Television

 ## Deployment